-Note: This page may apply to multiple individual checkpoints in CommonLook Office Global Access, depending on the standard selected.
+Note: This page may apply to multiple individual checkpoints in CommonLook Office, depending on the standard selected.

-When styles are used correctly in MS Word, assistive technologies are not only able to convey the document’s structure, but also allow users to navigate through the document.
+When styles are used correctly in MS Word, assistive technologies are not only able to convey the document’s structure, but also allow users to navigate more efficiently through the document.

-The Purpose behind these checkpoints is for the user to ensure that styles have been used correctly in order to define the structure of the Word document and, through the creation of bookmarks, to facilitate user navigation.
+The Purpose behind these checkpoints is for the user to ensure that styles have been used correctly in order to define the structure of the Word document, to help with navigation in the PDF, and, through the creation of bookmarks, to facilitate other means of navigation.

-When the CommonLook Office GlobalAccess stops on this checkpoint, do the following steps:
+When the CommonLook Office stops on this checkpoint, do the following steps:

-For each of the Heading styles (Heading 1, Heading 2, etc) displayed in the “Styles in Document” list:
+Follow the steps below for each of the Heading styles (Heading 1, Heading 2, etc) displayed in the “Styles in Document” list.